bevyengine/bevy-website/content/learn/book/control-flow/change-detection.md

 The [`Added<T>`] query filter detects new component instances, either if the component was added to an existing entity, or a new entity with that component was spawned.
+This is also triggered if a component is reinserted on an entity that already had it.

 The [`Changed<T>`] query filter detects when a component has been changed.
 Adding a new component counts as "changed" - in otherwords, this is a superset of [`Added<T>`].